Surrendering a pet is never an easy decision. But if you are no longer able to care for your pet, we are here to help!

 If we do not have available space you may be asked to try back at another time or go to your own community designated shelter.
 Here is a list of shelters (PDF) serving counties in Southeast Michigan.

 HSHV accepts stray companion animals from Washtenaw County, Canton Township, and Plymouth.
+We do not pick-up stray animals.
 There is no fee, but we greatly appreciate donations to help cover the cost of care.

-Please bring the stray animal (City of Ann Arbor Residents - READ ABOVE) to our Intake Department during the hours of 9am-11am or noon-5pm, 7 days a week.
+Please bring the stray animal to our Intake Department during the hours of 9am-11am or noon-5pm, 7 days a week.
 Do not tie an animal outside the building or leave puppies, kittens or rodents in boxes outside the building.